shivansh84ya/Airbnb-clone/README.md

-# Hotel Finder
+# Airbnb

 ## Description
-Hotel Finder is an individual project developed within a span of three days.
+Airbnb is an individual project developed within a span of three days.
 It's a clone of Airbnb's website, tailored for hotel bookings.
 Users can explore various hotels, view details, and make bookings seamlessly.

 ## Deployment
 The project is deployed and can be accessed via the following link: